Caitriona71/symphonyblogcb/README.md

 As a ---- I can ---- so that ----
 As a ---- I can ---- so that ----

+### Site User

+As a ---- I can ---- so that ----
+As a ---- I can ---- so that ----

+As a ---- I can ---- so that ----
+As a ---- I can ---- so that ----

+### Logged in User

+As a ---- I can ---- so that ----
+As a ---- I can ---- so that ----

+## Design

+### Color Scheme
+The main colors used throughout the blog were black, white, and grey.
+This creates a clean and easy-to-navigate look for the blog.

 To log into the Heroku toolbelt CLI: